Nights-Software/ns-docs/resources/nightShifts.md

 1. You will need the role names you have defined in the Discord API config.lua later, when configuring night_shifts.

 1. Ensure or start this resource, after setting it up, in your server.cfg.
+Make sure it starts before the 'night_shifts' resource.

 Example:
 ```lua